temporalio/samples-typescript/sticky-activity-queues/README.md

 - For activities intended to be "sticky", only register them in one Worker, and have that be the only Worker listening on that `uniqueWorkerTaskQueue`
 - execute workflows from the Client like normal

+Activities have been artificially slowed with `activity.Context().sleep(3000)` to simulate slow activities.

 ## Steps to run this example

 1. Make sure the Temporal Server is running locally.
 Follow the [Quick install guide](https://docs.temporal.io/docs/server/quick-install) to do that.